Blog

 The YouTube Shorts Earnings Formula

-Use this formula before you trust any viral screenshot: estimated Shorts revenue = total eligible Shorts views divided by 1,000, multiplied by your Shorts RPM.
+Use this formula before you trust any viral screenshot: estimated Shorts revenue = engaged Shorts views divided by 1,000, multiplied by your Shorts RPM.
+YouTube defines Shorts RPM per 1,000 engaged views; revenue-sharing eligibility is handled separately in the Shorts monetization rules.

 How YouTube Shorts Revenue Sharing Works